DaliCHEBBI/DeepSimNets/README.md

 | Unet Attention MLP |  Dublin Vaihingen Enschede | 88.9 | 1,4 M | [link](https://drive.google.com/file/d/1TOtO42nIL5EcmB5Oy2F8O0Y9Iksj4_rS/view?usp=sharing)  |

 Inference requires an SGM implementation for cost volume regularization.
 Our similarty models are scripted and fed to our C++ implementation under the [![MicMac](<img src="https://user-images.githubusercontent.com/28929267/230158064-57c90a2a-e906-4d72-b238-1d168f0cca58.png" width="50" height="10">)](https://github.com/micmacIGN/micmac) photogrammetry software.
 The main C++ production code is located at *MMVII/src/LearningMatching*.
 Our approach is embedded into the MicMac multi-resolution image matching pipeline and can be parametrized using a MicMac compliant xml file.
-As described in the figure below,
+The figure below illustrates
 ![image](https://user-images.githubusercontent.com/28929267/230213458-4b43d162-2259-4808-8e4a-d66657473ad7.png)

-To run inference on a pair of epipolar images, a MicMac  compliant xml file is provided.
-It points to a Models folder location for loading.
+For real world stereo matching on larger images, a jupyter notebook will be provided !

 # Docker Image

+Alternatively, a docker image will be prepared with a precompiled version within the MicMac Open Source photogrammetry software.